AlexCarusoFan4/WinyamaDroneYard/README.md

-# serverless-opendronemap - Run OpenDroneMap processing jobs easily on AWS
+# Serverless OpenDroneMap - Run imagery processing jobs easily on AWS

-serverless-opendronemap makes running OpenDroneMap (https://github.com/OpenDroneMap/ODM) as simple as uploading your images and downloading the results. serverless-opendronemap is a set of automated tooling built on top of AWS Batch that monitors an S3 bucket for changes, and when it detects the presence of a trigger file, it will launch a batch job to process your images.
+Serverless OpenDroneMap makes running OpenDroneMap (https://github.com/OpenDroneMap/ODM) as simple as uploading your images and downloading the results.
+Serverless OpenDroneMap is a set of automated tooling built on top of AWS Batch that monitors an S3 bucket for changes, and when it detects the presence of a trigger file, it will launch a batch job to process your images.

-serverless-opendronemap borrows inspiration and some code from https://github.com/hobuinc/codm, but makes different choices about dependencies.
+Serverless OpenDroneMap borrows inspiration and some code from https://github.com/hobuinc/codm, but makes different choices about dependencies.
 In particular, everything is handled by the CDK so it can be built and deployed with one single command.